 8.21 Field 39 in Depositor Protection 12.9 requires firms to provide information in the SCV or exclusions file on the location of the branch where the account is held.
 This may be different to the country where the depositor has their address.
-After the UK's withdrawal from the EU, deposits are only eligible if they are held by a DGS member in an establishment in the UK (or a UK firm's establishment in Gibraltar).
+After the end of the transition period associated with the UK's withdrawal from the EU, deposits are only eligible if they are held by a DGS member in an establishment in the UK (or a UK firm's establishment in Gibraltar).
 Firms with only UK branches should indicate that the deposits are held in the United Kingdom using ISO 3166-1 ('GBR').
 Eligible deposits held in a Gibraltar branch should be marked ('GIB').